Editor’s Letter

 1. Preheat oven to 425 degrees.

-2. Butter the bottom and sides of a 10-inch cast iron skillet.
+2. Butter the bottom and sides of an 8-inch cast iron skillet.

 3. Mix together dry ingredients.